UK Stocks-Factors to watch on Sept 5

 * BARCLAYS : Barclays is launching a finger scanner for corporate clients and will roll out voice recognition for millions of retail clients next year as it steps up use of biometric recognition technology to combat banking fraud.

-* ATLAS MARA /BOB DIAMOND: Atlas Mara, the African investment vehicle of former Barclays boss Bob Diamond, said it would increase its stake in Union Bank of Nigeria, for around $270 million.
+* ATLAS MARA /BOB DIAMOND: Atlas Mara, the African investment vehicle of former Barclays boss Bob Diamond, is in talks to buy a $275 million stake in Union Bank of Nigeria, a person familiar with the matter said on Thursday.

 * UK ECONOMY: Vacancies at British firms rose at the strongest pace in more than 16 years last month but the number of appointments slowed, suggesting firms are struggling to hire the right people or are less confident about the outlook, a survey showed on Friday.